 Matilda Elizabeth Pauley

 Not everyone who was drawn to the Yukon in 1897 had dreams of striking it rich on a placer claim.
-There were also plenty of opportunists who went north to “mine the miners” by supplying their needs for the challenging trip north.
-Pick axes to prostitutes—everything could be had for a price on Alaska’s gold rush frontier.
+There were also plenty of opportunists who went north to “mine the miners” by supplying the miners' need for supplies for the challenging trip north.
+From pick axes to prostitutes—everything could be had for a price on Alaska’s gold rush frontier.
 The town of Skagway, nestled at the base of the White Pass Trail, was among the wildest of these outposts; its population exploded almost overnight when gold was discovered along a Klondike River tributary just a year earlier in 1896.